Guide to location data¶

-When 360Giving data includes recipient location codes at Local Authority or Ward level, these will work with the location filtering functions of GrantNav, 360Giving’s search engine for grants data.
+When 360Giving data includes recipient location codes at UK Country, English Region, Local Authority, Ward or LSOA level, these will work with the location filtering functions of GrantNav, 360Giving’s search engine for grants data.

 The fields used to share recipient location geocodes should be accompanied by fields for the location name and geocode type whenever possible.

 |Field name||Description||Example value|

 |Recipient Org:Location:Geographic Code||A code referring to a geographical area, drawn from an established gazetteer such as the ONS Register of Geographic Codes in the UK.
 For example, the code for a local authority ward, or parliamentary constituency.||E07000027|

 |Recipient Org:Location:Geographic Code Type||The type of Geographic Code (geoCode) used (e.g. Ward, Parliamentary Constituency etc.).
 This value for this field should be drawn from the codelist of geographic code types.||NMD|